What Is Community Weaving?

 In order to develop resources that others could use to begin new community weaving efforts, the learning community reached out to key community connectors to identify successful community weaving efforts that involved environmental outcomes.
 Successful community weaving efforts were defined as those involving multiple partners from diverse sectors, disciplines and backgrounds.
 After identifying an initial list of successfully community weaving efforts, the team began unpacking how to weave community needs with environmental education, including where to find new partners, how to make a partnership successful, and how to measure the success of a community weaving effort.
 In order to tease out these important pieces, a series of case studies were presented at Colorado’s EE Conference and through webinars in 2016.

-- The North American Association for Environmental Education (NAAEE) will soon release their new Environmental Education Guidelines for Community Engagement.
-We will post them here as soon as they become available.
+The North American Association for Environmental Education (NAAEE) Environmental Education Guidelines for Community Engagement